 If you get it right a video CV can display your personality and demonstrate your creativity, passion and drive.
 It could also make you stand out in the competitive application process.
 Learn more about what to include, how to film and the pros and cons of this approach

-While they're not suitable for every type of job, video CVs are increasing in popularity.
+While they're not suitable for every job, video CVs are increasingly popular.
 With employers typically inundated with applications for every advertised role, it's important to make your CV stand out.
 One way that career-savvy graduates are doing this is by submitting their CV in video format.